statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/off-chain-funding.md

 };
 const XChannelId = getChannelId(X);

-// Construct a state for that allocates a to Alice and b to Bob and has turn numer n - 1
+// Construct a state for that allocates a to Alice and b to Bob and has turn number n - 1
 // This is called the "pre fund setup" state

 const XPreFS: State = {